oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 OAuth authorization servers that support browser-based apps MUST:

-1. Require "https" scheme redirect URIs.

-2. Require exact matching of registered redirect URIs.

-3. Support PKCE {{RFC7636}}.
+1. Support PKCE {{RFC7636}}.
 Required to protect authorization code grants sent to public clients.
 See {{auth_code_request}}

+2. NOT support the Resource Owner Password grant for browser-based clients.

+3. NOT support the Implicit grant for browser-based clients.

+4. Require "https" scheme redirect URIs.

+5. Require exact matching of registered redirect URIs.

-4. Support cross-domain requests at the token endpoint in order to allow browsers to make the authorization code exchange request.
+6. Support cross-domain requests at the token endpoint in order to allow browsers to make the authorization code exchange request.
 See {{cors}}

-5. Not assume that browser-based clients can keep a secret, and SHOULD NOT issue secrets to applications of this type.
+7. Not assume that browser-based clients can keep a secret, and SHOULD NOT issue secrets to applications of this type.

-6. Not support the Resource Owner Password grant for browser-based clients.

-7. Follow the {{oauth-security-topics}} recommendations on refresh tokens, as well as the additional requirements described in {{refresh_tokens}}.
+8. Follow the {{oauth-security-topics}} recommendations on refresh tokens, as well as the additional requirements described in {{refresh_tokens}}.